hitoshi-watase/sercrod/docs/reference/directives/upload.md

 - Combining with other control directives on the same element:

-  - As with other Nablla directives, only one structural control branch is applied per element during rendering.
+  - As with other Sercrod directives, only one structural control branch is applied per element during rendering.
   - In practice, you should avoid mixing `*upload` on the same element with other directives that also want to own rendering (for example `*template`, `*include`, `*import`).
   - Use wrapping elements instead: